to Alexei Surkov

 Their voices are following after me still.

-Are all we abandon behind us in war.
+Are all we abandon behind as we go.

 Alyosha, till now we've been spared by the bullets.